Clovis I: Baptism

 Clovis was born a pagan but later became interested in converting to Arian Christianity, whose followers believed that Jesus was a distinct and separate being from God the Father, both subordinate to and created by him.
 This contrasted with Nicene Christianity, whose followers believe that God the Father, Jesus, and the Holy Spirit are three persons of one being (consubstantiality).
 While the theology of the Arians was declared a heresy at the First Council of Nicea in 325, the missionary work of Bishop Ulfilas converted a significant portion of the pagan Goths to Arian Christianity in the 4th century.
-By the time of the ascension of Clovis, Gothic Arians dominated Christian Gaul, and Catholics were in the minority.
+By the time of the ascension of Clovis, Gothic Arians dominated Christian Gaul, and Nicene Christians were the minority.

-Clovis's wife Clotilde, a Burgundian princess, was a Catholic despite the Arianism that surrounded her at court.
-Her persistence eventually persuaded Clovis to convert to Catholicism, which he initially resisted.
+Clovis's wife Clotilde, a Burgundian princess, was a Nicene Christian despite the Arianism that surrounded her at court.
+Her persistence eventually persuaded Clovis to convert to Nicene Christianity, which he initially resisted.
 Clotilde had wanted her son to be baptized, but Clovis refused, so she had the child baptized without Clovis's knowledge.
 Shortly after his baptism, their son died, which further strengthened Clovis's resistance to conversion.
 Clotilde also had their second son baptized without her husband's permission, and this son became ill and nearly died after his baptism.
-Clovis eventually converted to Catholicism following the Battle of Tolbiac on Christmas Day 508 in a small church in the vicinity of the subsequent Abbey of Saint-Remi in Reims; a statue of his baptism by Saint Remigius can still be seen there.
+Clovis eventually converted to Nicene Christianity (Catholicism) on Christmas Day, though the exact year is a matter of debate with plausible suggestions by scholars being 498–506. in a small church in the vicinity of the subsequent Abbey of Saint-Remi in Reims; a statue of his baptism by Saint Remigius can still be seen there.
 The details of this event have been passed down by Gregory of Tours, who recorded them many years later in the 6th century.